Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Flower power!
 Photo by Facebook.com/butchartgardens

 The Butchart Gardens welcomes more than a million visitors annually.
-This National Historic Site changes with the seasons, offering visitors a different breathtaking experience every time.
+This National Historic Site changes with the seasons, offering guests a different breathtaking experience every time.
 Wander through a winter wonderland covered in snow; discover blossoming flowers in spring, luscious lawns and bustling crowds in summer; and gaze upon a show of reds and browns during fall.
 Pause for thought at five canine water fountains conveniently located throughout, and don’t forget to stop by the reception desk to request a tasty treat for Fido.
+There are also waste bag stations available in case you forget your own.

-True fans of flora will be happy to know that there’s not one, but two pet-friendly botanical gardens to visit in this area.
+True fans of flora will be happy to know that there’s a second pet-friendly botanical garden to visit in the area.
 The Gardens at HCP invites furry friends to check out 20 distinct green spaces, including the largest outdoor Bonsai Garden in Canada.
 Stay within fetching distance of both at the Quality Inn Waddling Dog.

 Santa Barbara Botanic Gardens